How To Save a Marriage

 But emotional cheaters convince themselves that they’re doing nothing wrong, as long as they’re not having sex.
 They convince themselves that they are victims of controlling wives who want to decide who they can and can not be friends with.

 An emotional cheater becomes dependent on the other woman for emotional highs.
-They’re loving the flirting, the sympathetic ear and the excitement of feeling special again.
+They’re loving the flirting, the sympathetic ear, and the excitement of feeling special again.

 He will tell you to stop being too insecure.
 To stop being jealous.
 That there’s nothing wrong with having friends from the opposite sex.